-Every heartbreak, every pain, the joy and happiness you experience all come together to serve your highest good.
+Every heartbreak, pain, joy, and happiness you experience all come together to serve your highest good.
 So the next time you experience something difficult, ask yourself: how does this serve me?
+How will this help me grow?
 How can I be of service at this moment?
 How can I meet this moment, this person, this situation with compassion and love?

 Change starts from within

-We react to situations based on our own beliefs, fears, insecurities, and past experiences.
+We react to situations based on our beliefs, fears, insecurities, and past experiences.
 These can often skew our perception of reality.
-So whenever you face challenges, examine your feelings and thoughts, ask yourself: how do I feel in this moment?
-Why am I feeling this way?
+So whenever you face challenges, examine your feelings and thoughts to dive deep into how you really feel in that moment and why you’re feeling that way.

 Start with the woman in the mirror.